smbrine/TelegramWebhookBot/README.md

 - `make setup`: Set up the Python virtual environment and install dependencies.
 - `make run`: Run the application on `http://localhost:8002`.

-The `make docker` command is intended for personal use and not recommended for general users.

 ## Contributing
 There are no specific contribution guidelines.
 Feel free to change anything and offer updates to the project.